mcw-rcc/mcw-rcc.github.io/docs/software/conda.md

 Users should avoid mixing conda and non-conda modules in cluster jobs and workflows.
 For example, a pipeline requiring Python and TensorFlow should use `module load tensorflow` and not `module load tensorflow python`.
 The first loads the TensorFlow module which is conda based and includes Python already.
 The second loads the conda-based TensorFlow module and non-conda-based Python module, which may not give the desired version of Python.
 This simple example can be compounded with job scripts that load many modules.

 Users should also avoid using the `conda init` command.
-If you accidentally setup conda to auto-intialize via your `.bashrc` or `.bash_profile` scripts at login, unintended issues may occur.
+If you accidentally setup conda to auto-initialize via your `.bashrc` or `.bash_profile` scripts at login, unintended issues may occur.
 For example, subsequent module loads may not work, or system commands may conflict with packages within your auto-init conda env.
 Users that have this issue will see an env name in front of their username at login, i.e. `(myenv) [netid@server ~]`.
 You can fix this issue with `conda config --set auto_activate_base false`.

 ## Additional help